 “Children should generally follow a pattern of developmental improvement, not regression.
 Certainly, development can stall in a certain area whilst other areas progress, and then improve again – but losing skills is abnormal,” he says.

 Autism Spectrum Disorder and Global Developmental Delay (when a child is diagnosed with a lower intellect than what is considered normal for their age), are the most common causes of true developmental regression, according to Dr. Dunlop.
 There are also other rare conditions, such as inherited muscular problems, metabolic problems and genetic disorders which might be to blame.

 “Any loss of skills is a cause for concern and should trigger a review with a GP or paediatrician,” he continues.
-“Children who are developing more slowly than their peers, but are gaining skills, can often be observed, however true regression needs review and investigations.”
+“Children who are developing more slowly than their peers but are gaining skills can often just be observed, however true regression needs review and investigation.”